mistodon/jambrush/README.md

 A Rust drawing library that gets out of your way when you need it to.

+Goals
+---

+1. No non-rust runtime dependencies
+2. Very quick to get up and running
+3. Simple rendering of 2D sprites, shapes, and text
+4. Performant enough
+5. Immediate-mode
+6. Multi-layered so it's easy to incrementally replace with more sophisticated code

+Non-goals
+---

+1. A game engine
+2. 3D rendering (at least not currently)
+3. Very high performance

 Multiple levels of usage
 ---

 1. Manage the entire rendering context
-2. Manage enough render state to exist alongside other things
+2. Manage just the swapchain, pipeline state, and rendering
+3. Just the swapchain, or just the pipeline state, or just the rendering

 Should be able to gracefully phase out this library moving down the list.
+You can prototype using it, and when you need to improve the rendering code, incrementally remove it.

 Features
 ---